New York State Financial Aid Programs

 Information on state aid programs is subject to regulatory change by the state legislators at any time.

 The Tuition Assistance Program, open to residents of New York State, provides awards to full-time students based on net taxable income and the Wells tuition charge.
 State aid programs are subject to legislative change at any time.

 Applicants for TAP must apply annually by completing the Free Application for Federal Student Aid (FAFSA) or by completing an online application at www.hesc.ny.gov.
-The application deadline for the 2016-2017 academic year is May 1, 2017.
+The application deadline is May 1.